krumkach/Protector2.0/README.md

 Usage:

-Download and run the APK file to install the game on your device.
+Download and run the APK file (Protector.rar archive) to install the game on your device.

 Contribution & Links: